This post may contain affiliate links, please see our policy for details.

 How to make a DIY Christmas ornament wreath for your front door or to hang in your home for the holidays.

-My wreath idea seemed like a good way to do that.
+My DIY wreath idea seemed like a good way to do that.

 - plastic ornament balls – different sizes